 As an insurance provider Storebrand is exposed to physical risks through insurance in the Norwegian retail market (insuring our clients' real estate, cars, etc.).
-The physical risks from climate changes are linked to the risks that natural disasters/cyclone storms and other severe weather conditions affect our clients' houses, cars or other physical belongings.
+The physical risks from climate changes are linked to the risks that natural disasters/cyclone storms, floods and other severe weather conditions affect our clients' houses, cars or other physical belongings.
+Storebrand insurance operate mainly in the Norwegian market.
+Norway has a very limited exposure to cyclones.
+However, due to the Norwegian climate, with a lot of snow in the winter months, certain geographical locations have an elevated risk of flooding if snow melting happens rapidly.
+Especially in combination with heavy rainfall.
+Climate predictions and weather extrapolations indicate that increased precipitation, both in terms of frequency and volume is likely to arise in Norway over the next decades.
+This might make the occurrence of flooding more frequent, also in locations with limited flood risk today.
 Risk management also plays a crucial role when deciding the premium the customer has to pay for each of Storebrand insurance products.
-We use climate changes data in our risk from each region we insure in and premium analysis which defines the premium rating for each location.
+We use climate change data in our risk considerations from each region we insure in and premium analysis which defines the premium rating for each location.
 The insurance risk in Norway is largely standardised between the contracts in the same industry as a result of detailed regulation from the authorities.
 In Sweden, the framework conditions for insurance contracts entail major differences between the contracts within the same industry.